 “This is absolutely groundbreaking,” Dr. Duncan Lascelles, professor of translational pain research and surgery, North Carolina State College of Veterinary Medicine, told USA Today.
 “I have been in pain research for 30 years and this is the most exciting development that has happened.”
 Lascelles said the “gamechanger” treatment could add several years to a cat’s life.

 “This is what EVERYONE has been waiting for,” says Dr. Andrea Tasi, a holistic veterinarian and owner of Just Cats Naturally.

 Solenia is injected under the skin by a veterinarian once a month.
-According to the company press relesase, it will be available in the second half of 2022.
+According to the company press release, it was available in 2022.

 Image Pixabay stock photo

 Ingrid King is an award-winning author, former veterinary hospital manager, and veterinary journalist who is passionate about cats.